igorakkerman/kafka-kotlin-demo/kotlin-app/README.md

    allowing to have an experience, as close to the real environment as possible.

    Note:
-     - TODO: Only runs if `spring.profiles.active` includes `containertest`.
+     - TODO: Only runs if `spring.profiles.active` includes `container-test`.
      - The Docker daemon must be running.
      - The port may remain in use after a test run, causing the new run to fail.